 - Using the manual to access the CPT and the HCPCS code sets

-- Using industry software to access the ICD-9-CM and ICD-10-CM code sets, the CPT code set and the HCPCS code set
+- Using industry software to access the and ICD-10-CM code sets, the CPT code set and the HCPCS code set

 - Auditing code assignments for accuracy

 - Graduates can take the CPC, Certified Professional Coder, or the CPC–H, Certified Professional Coder – Hospital, national certification exam through the American Academy of Professional Coders (AAPC).